Pearl 2

 No analysis available

-The public remarks clearly support VA financing approval for this building.
-I found direct references to both VA approval and VA assumable loans across multiple listings, which is strong evidence that VA loans are accepted.
+The remarks directly confirm VA financing approval for this building.
+I found repeated explicit mentions of VA approval and assumable VA loans across several listings, which is strong public evidence.

-The first remark directly states that the unit is "fully insured," which strongly supports this building-level coverage feature.
-No contradictory language appears in the remarks, so this is a high-confidence match.
+The remarks explicitly state that the building/unit is "fully insured," which strongly supports this building-level insurance feature.
+There is no contradictory language in the provided listings, so this is high confidence.

 No analysis available